Carl McIntire: In the public eye

 After a supporter purchased for McIntire a World War II vintage wooden-hulled Navy minesweeper named Oceanic (which McIntire renamed Columbus), he tried to broadcast outside the three-mile limit near Cape May, calling the floating station "Radio Free America."
 The station began broadcasting at 12:22 PM Eastern Time on September 19, 1973, but was only on the air for ten hours—the ship began to smoke from the heat of the antenna feeder line, and the signal interfered with that of radio station WHLW in Lakewood, New Jersey which broadcast on a neighboring frequency of 1170 kHz.
 Nevertheless, the notion of a Christian pirate radio station off the United States caught the attention of the media.
 "I became a very famous man out of that," McIntire later recalled, "People stood along the coast to see me.
 It was a crazy thing to do, but it was dramatic."
+Heather Hendershot called McIntire (along with Billy James Hargis, Dan Smoot, and H.L.
+Hunt) one of "the era’s most prominent extremist broadcasters," a radio personality who helped "pave the way" for conservative talk radio in subsequent decades.

 McIntire also gained the public eye in the early 1970s when he organized a half dozen pro-Vietnam War "Victory Marches" in Washington, D.C.
 The march of October 3, 1970 was supposed to have featured South Vietnamese vice-president Nguyen Cao Ky, but the Nixon administration ensured that Ky would not be present.
 McIntire attributed the prosecution and conviction of Lt.
 William Calley on 22 charges related to war crimes at My Lai to "a no-win policy" of the U.S. government in Vietnam.

 More than once McIntire's sense of the dramatic passed over into the risible, as for instance, when he urged in 1971 that a full-scale version of the Temple of Jerusalem be constructed in Florida or two decades later when he suggested that Noah's Ark be rebuilt and perhaps refloated off his conference center in Cape May.
 "It would be a tourist attraction," said McIntire of the latter, "and it would forever down these liberals."
 In 1975 he proposed the building of a Vietnam War amusement park called New Vietnam.
 In 1970, when gay activists proposed "Stonewall Nation", the takeover of sparsely populated Alpine County, California, McIntire announced that he would counteract the plan by having his followers move to the area in trailers.
 Neither the activists nor McIntire did anything of the sort.